apnarm/ftp2http/README.md

 ============

-Authentication can be checked against user accounts specified in the configuration file, or by performing a HTTP request and checking the response code.
+Authentication can be checked against user accounts specified in the configuration file, or by configuring an authentication backend URL.

 User accounts in the the configuration file
 -------------------------------------------